ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### Actions when Restarting from Idle {#actions-when-restarting-from-idle}

-When restarting from idle in ProbeBW states, BBR leaves its cwnd as-is and paces packets at exactly BBR.bw, aiming to return as quickly as possible to its target operating point of rate balance and a full pipe.
-Specifically, if the flow's BBR.state is ProbeBW, and the flow is application-limited, and there are no packets in flight currently, then before the flow sends one or more packets BBR sets BBR.pacing_rate to exactly BBR.bw.
+When restarting from idle in ProbeBW states, BBR leaves C.cwnd as-is and paces packets at exactly BBR.bw, aiming to return as quickly as possible to its target operating point of rate balance and a full pipe.
+Specifically, if the flow's BBR.state is ProbeBW, and the flow is application-limited, and there are no packets in flight currently, then before the flow sends one or more packets BBR sets C.pacing_rate to exactly BBR.bw.

 Also, when restarting from idle BBR checks to see if the connection is in ProbeRTT and has met the exit conditions for ProbeRTT.
-If a connection goes idle during ProbeRTT then often it will have met those exit conditions by the time it restarts, so that the connection can restore the cwnd to its full value before it starts transmitting a new flight of data.
+If a connection goes idle during ProbeRTT then often it will have met those exit conditions by the time it restarts, so that the connection can restore C.cwnd to its full value before it starts transmitting a new flight of data.

 More precisely, the BBR algorithm takes the following steps in